psychemedia/storytelling-notes/and-the-girl-played-on.md

 At last, she came to a village, where an old man took pity on her, gave her tea to drink, and some food to eat.

 The old man told her tales and legends of that place.
 Stories you may have heard before, or may yet hear.
 And he spoke of the strange goings on at the local manor house, what used to be a happy house; but then the Lord of the Manor's son had gone missing, a year or two back; and when he'dreturned, he wasn't himself.
-There was a story that if anyone could help him return to the happy person he had been, that if any young woman could help him smile again, them she could have his nad in marriage.
+There was a story that if anyone could help him return to the happy person he had been, that if any young woman could help him smile again, them she could have his hand in marriage.
 But that was just a story.

-And as the young lasss finished her story, outside, in the distance, a bell tolled.
+And with that, the young woman finished her story.
+And outside, in the distance, a bell tolled.

 At the end of the bed, the young man watched her, transfixed.
 He wiped the drying tears from his face.
 Held out his hand, his first still clenched.
-Openend it.
+Opened it.
 And there, in the palm of his hand, a leaf.
 A single, solitary leaf.

 And that *is* the end of the story.